Apply for Scholarships

 Policies and Procedures

-2. Students receiving the travel award will be reimbursed for costs up to the amount of $1,000.
-No reimbursement will be provided above the award amount.
+- Students receiving the travel award will be reimbursed for costs up to the amount of $1,000.
+No reimbursements will be provided above the award amount.

-3. Complete the Travel Fund Reimbursement Form as requested and submit it to the graduate program coordinator in HNFE.
+- The Travel Fund Reimbursement Form must be completed, as requested, and submitted to the graduate program coordinator in HNFE.

-5. Meal reimbursements may only be granted if an individual is traveling overnight.
-All meal or food purchases will be reimbursed per diem; therefore, you do not need to keep receipts for food.
+- Meal reimbursements may only be granted if an individual is traveling overnight.
+All meal or food purchases will be reimbursed per diem; therefore, graduate students do not need to keep receipts for food.

-Scholarships for both Undergraduate and Graduate Students in HNFE
+Scholarships and Awards for both Undergraduate and Graduate Students in HNFE

 Ann A. Hertzler Memorial Research Grant

-Ann Hertzler was a Professor Emerita of HNFE who retired from Virginia Tech in 2001.
-Her work focused on nutrition issues facing families and children, and she maintained her passion for that subject even after retiring in 2001.
+Ann A. Hertzler was a professor pmerita of HNFE who retired from Virginia Tech in 2001.
+Her work focused on nutrition issues facing families and children, and she maintained her passion for that subject even after retiring.

 P. Howard Massey Food and Nutrition Award